Our NH Residential Dual Diagnosis Treatment Program

 In addition to the residential services offered, WestBridge has an extensive outpatient program in Manchester, NH.
 These services are through a program we refer to here at WestBridge as Assertive Community Treatment (ACT) and are designed to help adult men with co-occurring disorders thrive in their community.
 Our ACT program is comprised of a multi-disciplinary team of Care Managers, Psychiatrists, Nurses, Vocational Specialists, and Mentors and our team approach provides flexible, ongoing, and comprehensive support to men and their families.

-The Assertive Community Treatment (ACT) model has been extensively researched and studies have shown that ACT services are very effective for people who have frequent episodes of severe symptoms that are difficult to manage or symptoms that never go away.
+The Assertive Community Treatment (ACT) model has been extensively researched.
+Studies have shown that ACT services are very effective for people who have frequent episodes of severe symptoms that are difficult to manage or symptoms that never go away.
 ACT teams help reduce the number of hospital stays and increase ones ability to remain active in their community.

 Our admissions team is expertly trained to answer any questions you may have.
 Call us: 1.877.461.7711